cnvogelg/es_buddy/README.md

 All Pins are direclty connected expect Audio MCLK is connected via a 100 Ohm resistor.

-## Rotary Encoder Buddy Board v1.1
+## Rotary Encoder Buddy Board

+Version: 1.1

 Add a rotary encoder with button to your Euroshield.